Apple takes on Google with own maps, better Siri

 Cook told the audience that customers have downloaded more than 30 billion Apple apps so far, choosing from more than 650,000 apps -- the largest library in the industry.

 Battling in many arenas, the rivals employ different weapons.
-Apple’s vise-like grip on its ecosystem - with the closely managed app store and seamless integration with hardware - stands in stark contrast to Google’s free-for-all approach.
+Apple’s vise-like grip on its ecosystem - with the closely managed app store and its seamless integration with the hardware - stands in sharp contrast to Google’s free-for-all approach.

 The open system approach, reminiscent of Microsoft Corp’s hugely successful strategy of creating standard-setting software that runs on a variety of hardware, has allowed Android to capture the market lead in smartphones, albeit with nothing close to Apple’s profit margins.